jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/trackplan/index.md

 ###Managing your work items

-Work items that you own can be reviewed in the **My work** view.
-To view a subset of your important work items, you can star them and view those work items in the **My starred** view.
-To view your work items sorted by their modified date, open the **My Recent Work** view.
+- To view work items that you own, you can see them in the **My work** view.
+- To view a subset of your important work items, you can star them and see those work items in the **My starred** view.
+The star is only applied in your My starred view.
+The star will not display for anyone else subscribed to the work item.
+- To view all of the work items that you are subscribed to, see the **My subscribed** view.
+- To view your work items sorted by their modified date, see the **My Recent Work** view.
+- To view a feed of your work item activity, see the **My activities** view.
+The **My Events** section includes a list of work items that you were mentioned in.
+The **My Subscriptions** section includes a list of all of the changes that occurred in work items that you are subscribed to.

 ###Managing work items for the project